pwa-builder/PWABuilder-CLI/README.md

 `callback` returns an error, if any.

 ####openVisualStudio(callback)
-Open´s the Visual Studio project.
+Opens the Visual Studio project.

 `callback` returns an error, if any.